-I am a writer and cultural journalist based in Florence, Italy.
-Born and raised in Mississippi, I’m now in my sixth year of Italian living, and I enjoy the (strangely complementary) missions of both sharing the best of my adoptive city and country and debunking the myth of the dolce vita.
+I am a writer and journalist based in Florence, Italy.
+Born and raised in Mississippi, I’m on the cusp of my seventh year of Italian living, and enjoy the (strangely complementary) missions of both sharing the best of my adoptive city and country and debunking the myth of the dolce vita.

 Photo credit: @MarcoBadiani